 Melanie: Like a collective disconnect, if you will.

 Tanya: So shutting down completely during this time period, or whatever.

-I want to flip the script and talk about the positive things that organizations are doing, because this is something that many, many companies recognize that they need to address.
+I want to flip the script and talk about the positive things that organisations are doing, because this is something that many, many companies recognise that they need to address.
 They’re hearing it from their workforce, but they are also seeing it in impact on productivity, impact on physical well-being, impact to mental well-being, so they’re proactively looking at ways to improve.
 The collective disconnect that Nicole mentioned is one of those.
-We’re seeing more and more organizations really thinking about, “Where in the natural cycles of our business can we create opportunities for everyone to take time off?”
+We’re seeing more and more organisations really thinking about, “Where in the natural cycles of our business can we create opportunities for everyone to take time off?”